dszczyt/dotvim/README.markdown

 - `summerfruit`, `myterm` and `pyte` (all also taken from [Armin Ronacher's][ar] [vim configuration][arvim])

-The font used is [Consolas][], a proprietary font from Microsoft, which can be [downloaded from Microsoft][consolasdownload] at no cost.
+The font used is [Consolas][], a proprietary font from Microsoft that ships with Visual Studio and probably other Microsoft applications, too.
 If you prefer a free font, that a look at [Inconsolata][], which is influenced by Consolas.
 It is generally equivalent in appearance, but less fancy in my opinion.

 ### Version control